Twin MDs battle entrenched racism in the medical world

 “We still have to hold their feet to the fire," she said.

---In psychiatry, impulsive, disruptive behavior in white children is often labeled attention deficit disorder, a diagnosis that often guarantees classroom accommodations.
-Identical behavior in Black kids is more often labeled conduct disorder, leading to detention rather than accommodations “unless they have a really sharp parent who advocates the hell out of it,” Jackson said.

---A commonly used algorithm for kidney function gauges it differently in Black patients, potentially leading to undertreatment of kidney disease.
-Rush University Medical Center is among several U.S. health systems that recently stopped using that algorithm.

-The sisters’ message isn’t new, said Dr. David Ansell, a physician at Rush who has worked with their institute.
+The sisters’ message isn’t new, said Dr. David Ansell, a Rush physician who has worked with their institute.
 But their timing is uncanny -- coming at the convergence of a deadly pandemic that has highlighted racial health inequities, a rise in white supremacism, and civil unrest over police brutality.

 At such a moment, he said, the sisters can make a difference.